splynx/docs/files/en/customer_management/customer_documents/customer_documents.md

 ![image](signature_in_contact4.png)

-Let's emulate the provided contract signing by customer.
+Let's simulate the signing of the contract by customer.

 In customer profile, navigate to **Information** tab and click on **Actions** drop-down menu, choose `Login as customer` option to open customer *Portal* in a new tab of your web browser.
 Click on `Documents` items on the sidebar and click on `Contract` tab.
 Then, press <icon class="image-icon">![image](sign.png)</icon> (Sign contract) button.